 Farm Manager Job Description

-- All steps for the production of crops including crop production, planting, fertilization, harvesting, Serve as a sales agent for animals, crops, and dairy products
+- All steps for the production of crops including crop production, planting, fertilization, and harvesting, Serve as a sales agent for animals, crops, and dairy products

 - Record financial, tax, production, and employee information

-- Decide how to raise crops or livestock by evaluating market conditions, diseases, soil conditions, and availability of federal programs.
+- Decide how to raise crops or livestock by evaluating market conditions, diseases, soil conditions, and the availability of federal programs.